 - Each foot comprises of 14 phalanges, 5 metatarsals, 5 tarsals, the calcaneus, and the talus.
 It also contains two small pea-shaped bones called the sesamoids.

-- Despite popular notion, bones are not the hardest substance in the body.
+- Despite the popular notion, bones are not the hardest substance in the body.

-- The enamel, which is a covering of teeth that protects them from daily wear and tear, is much stronger than bones.
+- The enamel, a covering of teeth that protects them from daily wear and tear, is much stronger than bones.

 - The hyoid bone is present in the oral cavity and is not connected to any other bone.